 - Ensure the burner is completely vented of fuel. - Remove the coil from the burner as described in Section 5.3.1 above. - Inspection of the jet ring may reveal an accumulation of oily deposits on the outer surface.
 These deposits are not detrimental to burner performance provided that the deposit does not cause jet blockage. - To prevent unnecessary work at this stage, check the condition of the jets for blockages etc. This may be done visually and by inserting a suitable piece of stiff wire in to each jet hole.
 Only proceed with further dismantling if it is considered that the jets require thorough cleaning or if the bi-metal strips require inspection or maintenance. - The jet ring may be further disassembled if considered necessary.
-Using a 4mm Allen key, undo and remove the six cap head screws from the under side of the jet ring. - Withdraw the lower jet ring (item 8) from the upper jet ring (item 7). - Check the condition of the internal jet ring faces.
-Carefully clean away any oil deposits or other contaminants. - Check the condition of the bi-metal strips (item 10).
+Using a 4mm Allen key, undo and remove the six cap head screws (item 8) from the under side of the jet ring. - Withdraw the lower jet ring (item 7) from the upper jet ring (item 19). - Check the condition of the internal jet ring faces.
+Carefully clean away any oil deposits or other contaminants. - Check the condition of the bi-metal strips (item 9).
 These are secured to the underside of the upper jet ring.
 When the coil is cold, the strips should be in the "closed" position i.e. covering the inlet to the jet hole.
-Only remove the strips if it is considered necessary. - Prior to removing the bi-metal strips, use a soft marker pen to mark the position of the strip to indicate which jet holes are covered by the strip. - To remove the bi-metal strips, use a crosshead Philips screwdriver and remove the screw securing the strip to the upper jet ring.

-- Replacement is generally the reverse procedure to removal.
+Only remove the strips if it is considered necessary. - Prior to removing the bi-metal strips, use a soft marker pen to mark the position of the strip to indicate which jet holes are covered by the strip. - To remove the bi-metal strips, use a crosshead Philips screwdriver and remove the screw securing the strip to the upper jet ring. - Replacement is generally the reverse procedure to removal.
 Ensure that the bi-metal strips are positioned correctly.
 Note that the seal between the upper and lower jet rings is formed by the conical fit of the two components.
-It is very important therefore to ensure that the lower ring is fitted square to the upper ring.
-It is important therefore to make sure that the six fixings are tightened correctly.
+It is very important therefore to ensure that the lower ring is fitted square to the upper ring and that the six fixings are tightened correctly.
 Fit all six fixings finger-tight.
 Select any fixing and tighten a quarter turn.
 Select the diagonally opposite fixing and tighten a quarter turn.
 Continue to tighten all fixings, always as diagonally opposite pairs, a quarter turn each time, until all fixings are tight.
 Use just an Allen screwdriver to tighten the screws.
-Over-tightening may result in permanent deformation of the multihole jet ring.
-Prior to re-assembling the coil to the burner, check the seal between the upper and lower jet rings by connecting the coil inlet to a suitable compressed air supply of maximum - jet rings by connecting the coil inlet to a suitable compressed air supply of maximum pressure 6.8bar (100psi) and using leak detection fluid around the joint.
-If leaks are detected, the problem must be resolved before the burner is returned to service. - 5.3.3 Tightening of Coil Mounting Screws
+Over-tightening may result in permanent deformation of the multihole jet ring. - Prior to re-assembling the coil to the burner, check the seal between the upper and lower jet rings by connecting the coil inlet to a suitable compressed air supply of maximum pressure 6.8bar (100psi) and using leak detection fluid around the joint.
+If leaks are detected, the problem must be resolved before the burner is returned to service.